Half-Minute Hero: Half-Minute Hero: Super Mega Neo Climax

 Half-Minute Hero was re-released for the XBLA on June 29, 2011 as Half-Minute Hero: Super Mega Neo Climax.
 This version contains the "Super Mega Neo Climax" mode which allows the game to be played with enhanced graphics more akin to anime than 8-bit RPGs.
 Additionally, the "Evil Lord 30", "Princess 30", and "Knight 30" modes have been significantly reworked.
 Instead of the altering game styles found in the PSP version, the XBLA versions of these modes are identical in play style to "Hero 30" and feature only one level.
 The "Hero 30" campaign does have 6 new quests stemming from the "Treasure Land" stage, though.
-These quests involve the Overlord being awakened early and the hero has to acquire the aid of the five time beasts, however these levels also replace the "Another Goddess" stage found in the original version.
+These quests involve the Overlord being awakened early and the hero has to acquire the aid of the five time beasts, but these levels also replace the "Another Goddess" stage found in the original version.
 The sound test mode, art gallery, and bestiary have also been removed from the XBLA version, normally unlocked after completing "Hero 3" in the PSP version.

 Other changes include the addition of achievements, online multiplayer, as well as possible future downloadable content.